distributedlife/distributedlife.com/data/food/persimmon-jam.md

 # bottling

-The next act involved things I never knew done.
-Once you have boiled or air-sterilised your jars you can fill them with jam.
-Affix a lid and drop them into a vat of boiling water.
-The wily will keep their secrets about how to get jars of jam out of vats of boiling water.
+The next act involved doing things I never knew done.
+Once you have boiled or air-sterilised your jars you fill them with jam.
+OK, sure, I knew about that bit; stay with me.
+Next we affix a lid and drop the jars into a vat of boiling water.
+The wily keep their secrets about how to get jars of jam out of vats of boiling water.

 Some people use a jar-grabber.
-A purpose built device for pulling jam out of vats of boiling water.
-This industry is rife with single-use contraptions.
-Just like a I don't have a Foley Food Mill I don't have a jar-grabber.
-Unlike the sieve incident I came up with a simple solution that worked.
+A purpose built device for pulling jam out of a vat of boiling water.
+This industry is rife with single-purpose contraptions.
+Just like a I don't have a Foley Food Mill, I don't have a jar-grabber.
+Unlike the sieve incident I came up with a solution that worked.

 A found some twine and tied it around the jars, just under the lid.
 I used the twine to lower and raise the jars from the bath.
 Success.
-And there was only one incident where the string came in contact with the burner and a flame moved deliberately along the twine like the ignited fuze in a Wile E. Coyote short.
+And there was only one incident where the string came in contact with the burner and a flame moved deliberately along the twine like an ignited fuze in a Wile E. Coyote short.

 Jess put that out.
 Thanks Jess.